Llandegla: History

 St Tecla's church is likely to have been an early-mediaeval foundation, and by the 13th century was recorded as a chapelry of Valle Crucis Abbey.
 The fabric of the building was, however, heavily rebuilt in 1866, probably to a design by John Gibson.

 The village was located on one of the main drovers' roads from the north-west coast of Wales to the markets of England, and the cattle trade was central to its economy.
 Thomas Pennant wrote that it was "noted for its vast fairs for black cattle", and there were formerly several inns in the village to cater for the drovers and cattle-dealers.
 George Borrow, in his travelogue Wild Wales, recorded meeting a hog-dealer on the road above Eglwyseg taking a large herd of pigs across the mountain from "Llandeglo" towards Wrexham.

 As the droving trade tailed off in the later 19th century, due to the construction of the railways, many of Llandegla's residents worked in quarrying.

 Local customs and traditions

-Pennant recorded an odd tradition connected with St Tecla's Well, a spring in a field close to the church.
-Sufferers of what were known as Clwyf Tecla, "St Tecla's disease", washed themselves in the well after sunset and walked round it three times, leaving an offering of fourpence, afterwards spending the night in the church.
+Pennant recorded the Christian pilgrimage traditions, believed to date from the time of the Celtic Church, connected with St Tecla's Well, a holy well located in a field close to the church.
+Sufferers of what were known as Clwyf Tecla, "St Tecla's disease", washed themselves in the well after sunset and walked around it three times sunwise, leaving an offering of fourpence, afterwards spending the night inside the parish church.

 The nineteenth-century folklorist Elias Owen recorded a tale about a "wicked Ghost" which haunted the rectory at Llandegla and was eventually exorcised by a man named Griffiths from Graianrhyd.
 The spirit was said to have been buried in a box under a large stone in the River Alyn close to Llandegla's bridge.

 The village has an annual Summer Fate festival, which involves vegetable growing, and artwork competitions, as well sports races for the local children.